-Personal health information is one of the most intimate and sensitive types of personal information for many reasons, including the potential for abuse and even danger and the natural desire for privacy as it concerns the very essence of our being.
+Personal health information is one of the most intimate and sensitive types of personal information for many reasons, including the potential for abuse and even danger, and the natural desire for privacy as it concerns the very essence of our being.

-Our health, and, by extension, healthcare, is increasingly digital.
-Whether through connected devices and applications such as smartwatches that monitor our health metrics, cloud storage of sensitive health records for easy access, or processing of massive amounts of health data by artificial intelligence, the potential for improvements in the average person’s health and longevity is increasing but as with anything good, there are also significant risks lurking.
+Our health, and by extension, healthcare, is increasingly digital.
+Whether through connected devices and applications such as smartwatches that monitor our health metrics, cloud storage of sensitive health records for easy access, or processing of massive amounts of health data by artificial intelligence, the potential for improvements in the average person’s health and longevity is increasing, but as with anything good, there are also significant risks lurking.

 In light of the expansion of data into the realm of health, it is unsurprising that there is an ever-expanding set of health privacy and security laws emerging around the world requiring a host of compliance measures when a company handles personal information that falls under the broad category of “health information,” which is defined in different ways depending on the law in question.